rcorbish/SpectralPartioning/README.md

 sort of the eigenvectors.
 Clusters can be seen using the new sort order.

 ### Hints
-The clusters are seen at the smallest eigenvalues
+The clusters are seen at the Fiedler value ( &labmda; 1 )
 ## todo
 Make this recursive to spot clusters repeatedly.